 Interested students are invited to send a single A4 sheet outlining their proposed activity and indicating how a WRSA bursary would be used to help them.
 Timing and costing projections should be provided, together with an indication of the extent to which the project may benefit the University and/or the wider community as well as the individual recipient.

-The closing date for applications is Wednesday 6 December 2017.
+Applications will be accepted until the end of October 2018.
 Successful applicants will be informed as soon as possible after this date, and an award presentation will be made at a small reception in the Atrium, University House later in the term.

 Please email applications to: RSA@warwick.ac.uk

 Or send applications clearly marked ‘WRSA bursary application’ to: